 How To Plant Potatoes

 How to plant potatoes requires some planning; in particular, think back-exercises.
-It is hard work digging those trenches and, since this is also a site about wellness, we have to study prevention of lumbar spine and leg pain too.
+It is hard work digging those trenches and, since this is also a site about wellness, we have to study prevention of lumbar spine conditions and leg pain too.

-No point if you have to add ten consultations with your DC before you can even start thinking about when to harvest potatoes.
+There is no point if you have to add ten consultations with your DC before you can even start thinking about when to harvest potatoes.

 "If I ever survive this hell, all I would want in my life is enough potatoes."